California Funders

 Grant-Making Per Year: In FY 2019, the Foundation provided grants in the amount of $8.1 million.

 Recovery and Supportive Housing Grantee Example: Sun Streets Centers is a grantee based in Salinas, California, in partially rural Monterey County.
-The organization offers women’s and men’s sober living environments, both of which offer services to help individuals struggling with substance abuse to maintain sobriety, develop life skills, and gain independence.
+The organization offers women’s and men’s sober living environments, both of which offer services to help individuals struggling with substance use disorders to maintain sobriety, develop life skills, and gain independence.

 The Community Foundation of San Luis Obispo County